 - Where will the powder room be?
 Near the Living Room, in the middle of where everyone will be?
 In the Laundry?
 Down a hall?

-- Pick a great working place for a Laundry Room and Mudroom too.
+- Picking the right place for a Laundry Room and Mudroom is another of my favorite tips for building a new home or planning a remodel.
+Laundry Rooms tend to be a big deal for homeowners.
 Should the Laundry be downstairs/upstairs, near a bedroom, or in a bedroom closet?

 - Make sure you don’t have to carry your groceries too far either.
 That 3rd, 4th, and 5th arm full will be easier.

 - Think about door swing and how you’ll actually use a room.
 I removed the door between our Laundry Room and Kitchen because you had to walk around that wide door to get to the Powder Room.
 It didn’t make any sense.